 - How men’s health and sperm quality factors into pregnancy and the health of baby

 - The mental and emotional aspects to begin considering before trying to conceive

 Here we go!

-If you’ve read my breakdown of how healthcare practitioners use fertility to learn more about other areas of your overall health, this first point won’t come as a complete surprise.
-However, for men in particular, there are a few additional points to be aware of that are sex-specific.
+If you’ve read my breakdown of how healthcare practitioners use fertility to learn more about other areas of your overall health, this first point won’t be a complete surprise.
+However, for men, in particular, there are a few additional points to be aware of that are sex-specific.

 1. Make it personal & make it positive.